-- \ The capital of the Jordan Liquefied Petroleum Gas Manufacturing and Filling Company was completely paid on September 7, 2022, and its commercial operations has been activated and the entire liquefied gas activity (except gas production activity), gas filling stations and repair and maintenance workshop for gas cylinders have been annexed to it, as of January 1, 2023. - \\ The capital of the Jordan Lube Oil Manufacturing Company was increased to JD 6 million according to the company's board of directors' decision No. (97-1/2021) adopted in its meeting held on December 30, 2021, in a preparation for activating this company and annexing the entire activity and oil factory to it.
-In addition, capital raising procedures of Jordan Lube Oil Manufacture Company have also been completed on March 21, 2022, so that the authorized and paid-up capital of the Company became JD 6 million, noting that the company was activated and started its operations as of April 1, 2022 and annexing the entire activity and oil factory to it. - \\\ The company's capital was increased to JD 4,406,428 instead of JD 5,000, according to the General Assembly decision in its extraordinary meeting on September 11, 2022. - Jordan Petroleum Products Marketing Company (JPPMC) was established on February 12, 2013 with total assets of the Company and its subsidiaries JD 390,457,515 while its total liabilities including its subsidiaries amounted to JD 271,070,137 as of March 31, 2023.
-The Company's consolidated net profit amounted to JD 4,534,290, which includes non-controlling interest profit of JD 179,400 as of March 31, 2023 noting that the company has started operating gradually since May 1, 2013, and part of Jordan Petroleum Refinery Company's distribution activity assets have been sold to Jordan Petroleum Products Marketing Company (a subsidiary) in net book value and in which the transfer became mandatory due to transferring the distribution activity to JPPMC.
-In addition, some employees of the Jordan Petroleum Refinery Company have been assigned to work for JPPMC, which shall afford their employment costs, and the task of providing consumers with finished petroleum products has been transferred to JPPMC, except for asphalt, fuel oil, and liquified gas clients, and some of oil clients of the security authorities.
-All the required legal procedures to conclude the assets ownership transfer to JPPMC were completed. - Jordan Petroleum Products Marketing Company receives a marketing commission of 12 fills per each liter sold and a retail commission of 15 fills per each liter sold until August 31, 2018.
-The retail commission has been amended to 18 fills per each liter sold as of September 1, 2018.
-In addition, Jordan Petroleum Products Marketing Company receives other commissions, representing evaporation loss allowance and transport fees and that is according to the oil derivatives selling prices bulletin (IPP). - During the period ended on March 31, 2023, Al-Muneirah Gas Station for Fuel and Oil Company, Al-Tariq Al-Da'ari Gas Station for Fuel Company, Qaws Al-Nasser for Fuel Stations Management Company, Al-Khairat for Fuel Company, Al-Markzeya Gas Station for Fuel Trade Company, and Al Benzol Gas station for Fuel Stations Management Company, were merged with Jordan Petroleum Products Marketing Company (a subsidiary) noting that these companies were subsidiaries of JPPMC.
+- The capital of the Jordan Liquefied Petroleum Gas Manufacturing and Filling Company was completely paid on September 7, 2022, and its commercial operations has been activated and the entire liquefied gas activity (except gas production activity), gas filling stations and repair and maintenance workshop for gas cylinders have been annexed to it, starting from of January 1, 2023. - The capital of the Jordan Lube Oil Manufacturing Company was increased to JD 6 million according to the company's board of directors' decision No. (97-1/2021) taken in its meeting held on December 30, 2021, in a preparation for activating this company and annexing the entire lube oil activities and oil factory to it.
+In addition, capital raising procedures of Jordan Lube Oil Manufacture Company have also been completed on March 21, 2022, so that the authorized and paid-up capital of the Company became JD 6 million, the company was activated and started its operations as of April 1, 2022 and annexing the entire lube oil activities and oil factory to it. - The capital of the Al-Tanmwieh Al-A'ola Gas Station for Fuel Company was increased to JD 4,406,428 instead of JD 5,000, according to the General Assembly decision in its extraordinary meeting on September 11, 2022. - The capital of the Al-Failaq Gas Station for Fuel and Oil Company was increased to JD 1,513,993 instead of JD 5,000, according to the General Assembly decision in its extraordinary meeting on July 19, 2023. - Jordan Petroleum Products Company sold The German fuel company on August 23, 2023 as the company recorded a profit of JD 44,333 from the sale of the gas station. - Jordan Petroleum Products Marketing Company receives a marketing commission of 12 fills per each liter sold from finished petroleum products and a retail commission of 15 fills per each liter sold from finished petroleum products until August 31, 2018.
+The retail commission has been amended to become 18 fills per each liter sold from finished petroleum products as of September 1, 2018.
+In addition, it receives other commissions, representing evaporation loss allowance and transport fees and that is according to the petroleum products selling prices bulletin (IPP). - During the period ended on September 30, 2023, Al-Muneirah Gas Station for Fuel and Oil Company, Al-Tariq Al-Da'ari Gas Station for Fuel Company, Qaws Al-Nasser for Fuel Stations Management Company, Al-Khairat for Fuel Company, Al-Markzeya Gas Station for Fuel Trade Company, and Al Benzol Gas station for Fuel Stations Management Company, were merged with Jordan Petroleum Products Marketing Company (a subsidiary and wholly owned) noting that these companies were subsidiaries of this company.